Financial innovators HIP Investor and SNW Asset Management launch IMPACT-RATED FIXED-INCOME PORTFOLIOS for investors, advisers, and institutions

 HIP Investor Inc., founded in 2006, is a state-registered investment adviser, wealth manager, and portfolio manager of the HIP Indexes and Portfolios.
 HIP analyzes more than 4,000 companies and organizations globally to calculate and produce HIP Scores, ratings and rankings.
 HIP serves institutions, individuals, families, foundations, as well as their advisers and brokers, with a quantifiable, results-focused system that values human, social and environmental impact — and its relationship to financial performance and stability.
 To learn more about HIP’s ratings for your investments, HIP Portfolios, and The HIP Investor book (published by John Wiley & Sons and integrated into 12 university and MBA curricula), go to http://www.HIPinvestor.com/.

 SNW Contact: HIP Contact:

-Eddie Bernhardt, Managing Dir.
-R. Paul Herman, CEO
+Eddie Bernhardt, Pres. & CEO R. Paul Herman, CEO

 SNW Asset Management HIP Investor Inc.

 DISCLOSURE and DISCLAIMER: This is not an offer of securities.
 SNW is an SEC-registered investment adviser and broker-dealer.
 HIP Investor is a state-registered investment adviser in California, Washington and Illinois, serving clients in additional states.
 Past performance is not indicative of future results.
 All investing risks loss of principal.
 Always check with your investment, legal and tax professionals about your portfolio decisions.